 ii.
 I really enjoyed my Thursday evening etching class this week.
 Our tutor Rossen helped me develop my initial drypoint (and begin another etching) with hard ground and aquatint.
 None of the techniques are new to me but being encouraged to push and develop a plate further and further feels really exciting and liberating - I'd forgotten how much I enjoy etching!

 iii.
 In my initial project proposal I wrote that I will 'continue figurative printmaking... with expressive and painterly drawing methods... and will try new approaches such as lithography and painterly etching.'
 One of my main objectives for the MA was to get a lot better technically.
 Unfortunately I've come to the realisation that I could spend two years making lithographs and, because of its technical difficulty, not be that good at it.
-Reflecting on my practice as a whole, I've realised that I spend too much time trying out different processes (bronze casting, woodcut, lithography etc.) in not enough depth.
+Reflecting on my practice as a whole, I've realised that I spend a lot of time trying out different processes (bronze casting, woodcut, lithography etc.) but never in enough depth.
 If I spent the next year-and-a-half developing my etching (something I'm already fairly proficient at and did intend to do at Camberwell) I could get really good.

-v.
+iv.
 I visited Tacita Dean: PORTRAIT at the National Portrait Gallery (the gallery's first exhibition devoted entirely to film).
 The show mostly consists of 16mm films of artists such as David Hockney, Cy Twombly and Julie Mehretu (individuals are depicted sitting, working and talking).
-The videos are quiet, unassuming and, despite not a lot actually happening, incredibly intimate.
+The videos are quiet, intimate and, despite not a lot actually happening, incredibly moving.